Compact and discreet

 The fine bubbles that aerate the biological process are also used to scour the membrane, preventing surface clogging and getting maximum value for all energy consumed.

-Local expertise is the cornerstone of our global team.
-Together, we have the technical understanding and industry experience to guide every phase of your project.
+Local expertise is the cornerstone of Premier Tech Water and Environment's global team.
+Together, we have the technical understanding and industry experience to guide every phase of your MBR project.

 - engineering support to guarantee the best solution

 - help with technical drawings and diagrams

 Construction and installation